pyOpenSci/software-peer-review/how-to/author-guide.md

 You should respond to reviewers’ comments within **2 weeks** of the last-submitted review.
 You can make updates to your package at any time.
 We encourage ongoing conversations between authors and reviewers.
-See the [guide for package reviewers](reviewer-guide.md) for more details about reviewers engagement with package maintainers during a review.
+See the [guide for package reviewers](reviewer-guide.md) for more details about reviewers' engagement with package maintainers during a review.

 ## 8. Acceptance into pyOpenSci

-Once the reviewers are happy with changes that you've made to the package, the editor will review everything and accept your package into the pyOpenSci ecosystem.
+Once the reviewers are happy with the changes that you've made to the package, the editor will review everything and accept your package into the pyOpenSci ecosystem.
 Congratulations!
 You are almost done!